Sanchay0123/Noctis/Noctis Documentation (Obsidian)/e2ee-mesh-chat-docs/07-testing/01-Testing-Strategy.md

 both directions and verifies that the connection initiated by the smaller identity survives with exactly one active peer on each side.

-## M8 application/UI testing
+## M8 Testing Strategy

-M8 extends testing beyond the backend cryptographic/routing layers to the application boundary and GUI state lifecycle.

-Required checks include:

-- application-service operation and error handling
-- opaque routing-to-application delivery boundary
-- absence of routing-layer decryption
-- concurrent UI-state access under the race detector
-- event processing
-- send success/failure propagation
-- GUI/application shutdown coordination
-- headless backend regression

-Interactive GUI smoke testing is an environment-dependent acceptance item and must be reported separately from compile/test evidence.
+M8 adds application-boundary and GUI-state testing without duplicating cryptographic tests.
+The principal M8 integration evidence is `TestApplicationService_AliceBobCarol_Integration`, which uses real loopback TCP and the approved PeerManager, routing, session and ChaCha20-Poly1305 paths before delivering plaintext through `SubscribeEvents()`.

+GUI state tests cover synchronized concurrent access, event processing, message/conversation association, send failures and lifecycle behavior.
+Dedicated timestamp and message-order tests were not directly reported at the M8.3 gate.

+GUI visual runtime is an environment-dependent smoke test; the final two-node GUI workflow was verified live for M8.3, while Docker Compose regression remains environment-dependent and unverified due external proxy/DNS restrictions.